siriusphp/invokator/docs/2_3_event_dispatcher.md

 $listenerProvider->subscribeTo(Event::class, 'some_callable', 0);
 $listenerProvider->subscribeOnceTo(Event::class, 'some_callable', 0);

-// if you use the Sirius\StackRunner\Event\ListenerProvider
+// if you use the Sirius\Invokator\Event\ListenerProvider
 // the same results as above can also be achieved with
 $dispatcher->subscribeTo(Event::class, 'some_callable', 0);
 $dispatcher->subscribeOnceTo(Event::class, 'some_callable', 0);